 The facts: What you need to know about the crisis in Yemen

-Almost 100 civilians were killed or injured every week in 2018, and the toll on innocent families is only becoming more severe as a recent escalation in violence has led to increased displacement and death.
-People are struggling to survive, severe outbreaks of cholera and other communicable diseases are ongoing, and the risk of famine looms.
+Almost 100 civilians were killed or injured every week in 2018, and the toll on innocent families is only becoming more severe as escalation in violence has led to increased displacement and death.
+People are struggling to survive, severe outbreaks of COVID‑19, cholera and other communicable diseases are ongoing, and the risk of famine looms.

 This devastating humanitarian crisis has, for years, gone largely unnoticed.
 But the world can’t afford inaction any longer — too many lives are at risk.